A Chime For All Seasons

 Really had to bring it home to Canada.

-My husband, Geordie, thinks they should stay up all year round.
+Okay, I got you.
+My husband, Jordy, thinks they should stay up all year round.

-my mom passed away and then I never knew what to do with them, and I just left them up all all year round to hear them tingle-tangling in the wintertime.
+my mom passed away, and then I never knew what to do with them, and I just left them up all year round to hear them tingle-tankling in the wintertime.

 Right.